ngneat/spectator/README.md

 - a cleaner API for testing
 - a set of custom matchers

+## Note
+Currently, it only supports Angular 4+ and jasmine.

 ## Installation
 Using npm by running ```npm install ngx-easy-test --save-dev```